owlistic-notes/owlistic/docs/website/docs/developers/setup.md

 export BROKER_ADDRESS=localhost:9092
 ```

-Run the backend server:
+Run the  server:

 ```bash
 cd src/backend
 ./build/owlistic
 ```

-The backend should now be running on `http://localhost:8080`.
+The server should now be running on `http://localhost:8080`.

-### Setting Up the Frontend
+### Setting Up the App

-Navigate to the Flutter frontend directory:
+Navigate to the Flutter app directory:

 ```bash
 cd src/frontend